GleasonK/pubnub-android-lolli-chat/README.md

 ## Overview

 This Android chatting app allows a user to create a login identity that is then stored in `SharedPreferences` until logout.
 The initial chat room is titled `MainChat`, but a user can change chat rooms at any time.
 An integer in the menu bar indicates how many users are in the current chat room.
 If you click that `here now` number, a modal with all users in the room is displayed.
-Clicking on a user in the `here now` modal, or a message in the main chat, will display the login time of the corresponding user.
+Clicking on a user in the `here now` modal will display the login time of the corresponding user.
+Clicking on a message in the chat room will send a poke to that user, notifying them that you are in the chat room.

 ## PubNub's Role